 In the satellite image, dark green areas are primary forest.
-You can see that the forest is divided into two blocks, known as the larger West Block (86,807 ha) and the East Block (54,950 ha).
+You can see that the forest is divided into two main blocks, known as the West (86,807 ha) and East Blocks (54,950 ha), and 2 small nature reserves, Sibualbuali and Lubuk Raya to the south.
 North Tapanuli district has the largest area of forest (61.0%), while 29.7% is in South Tapanuli, and 9.3% in Central Tapanuli.
-The lowest point is 194 m above sea level, while the highest peak goes up to 1,781 m, though most of the forest is above 900m and on very rugged terrain.
+The lowest point is 133 m above sea level, while the highest peak goes up to 1,909 m, though most of the forest is above 850 m and on very rugged terrain.

 Because of this altitudinal variation, a variety of forest types can be found, from tropical lowland forest, to montane mossy forest.
 It is truly “rain” forest: in 2016 a total of 4879 mm (192 inches!) of rainfall was recorded at “Camp Mayang” our Flora and Fauna Monitoring Station.